tvsnarayana/AzureDevTestDeploy/readme.md

 Copy /scripts/config.tmpl to scripts/config.sh before using these scripts.
 You might want to edit scripts/config.sh, see the file for details.

+The top level scripts, dev.sh and stage.sh, are the best place to start, the first will deploy and load test the application on your dev host while the second will deploy and load test the application on the staging server.

 # Web Application: Hello Web #